24900341/Ex.No.-1.2---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

 # Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.

-## AIM

- To sketch the given drawing with dimensions using fusion 360 tool.

  NAME: MOHAMED NIZAMUDDIN A

  REG NO: 212224040194

+## AIM

+ To sketch the given drawing with dimensions using fusion 360 tool

 ## REQUIREMENTS
  1. Autodesk fusion 360